 This game is the subject of an ongoing LP and translation effort.
 This is the spoiler-free page, designed to follow along with the English translation of the game.
-Please do not post spoilers here for events that have not yet been translatednote (as of this writing, the LP is currently at the start of Chapter 3).
+Please do not post spoilers here for events that have not yet been translatednote (as of this writing, the LP is currently halfway through Chapter 3, at that chapter's trial).
 If you're looking for the place to trope those events, go to the main work page HERE.
-Be warned, though, for that page has no spoiler restrictions.Super Dangan Ronpa 2: Good Bye Academy of Despair is the sequel to Danganronpa, released in 2012.
+Be warned, though, for that page has no spoiler restrictions.Super Dangan Ronpa 2: Good Bye Academy of Despair is the sequel to Dangan Ronpa, released in 2012.

 Much like its predecessor, the game begins with a new student starting their first day at Hope's Peak Academy, an elite private school that only accepts the best of the best of the best, no matter how eclectic their field.
 Hajime Hinata, the new guy, has always admired the school and is eagerly looking forward to attending... that is, until he arrives at the school for his first day and suddenly falls unconscious.